 - Without any rush for discharge.
-Discharge should be based on patients’ readiness and to a recovery facility, where professionals can assist with this crucial and challenging regulation phase.
+Discharge should only depend on patients’ physiological readiness and not on a pre-set time.
+Additionally, patients should spend a few days in a specialized recovery facility, where professionals can assist with this crucial and challenging regulation phase.

-Choosing the Best Rapid Detox Center?
+Which is the Best Rapid Detox Center?

-- Extensive Rapid Detox Experience and tailored treatment based on your unique medical needs.
+- Extensive Rapid Detox Experience and known Accreditations by the treating doctor; allows for a safe and tailored treatment based on your unique medical needs.

 - Treatment Privacy and Comfort – Being accessed and treated individually and in your private room.

-As fast as a rapid opioid detox can be, it is not a miracle, and it depends on the speed of your body.
-There is no exact time how fast one will get through the full process, and there should not be a pre-set rule or premature discharge.
-Opioid dependence causes a massive chemical and organ dysregulation.
-It is imperative to provide pre and post inpatient recovery time for the necessary physiological stabilization.
+- Time – Through the web, you will find ads stating: 48-hour detox, accelerated detox, rapid drug detox, detox in one day, etc. *As fast as a rapid opioid detox can be, it is not a miracle, but a medical procedure.
+The process depends on your age, health, and metabolism.
+No exact time or protocol to fit every patient’s needs.
+A comprehensive assessment decides the adequate detox protocol and inpatient length of stay.
+Opioid dependence causes an extensive chemical and organ dysregulation.
+It is imperative to provide patients with the pre and post inpatient recovery time for the necessary to obtain physiological stabilization.

-What does the Waismann Method® of Rapid Opiate Detox Offer?
+Waismann Method of Rapid Opiate Detox

 Waismann Method is located exclusively in Southern California.
 The center offers the most advanced, safe, and private anesthesia detoxification treatment in the country.
 Patients travel to us from all over the world to receive one of the best opioid addiction treatments available.

-The Waismann Method is the most recognized and respected rapid drug detox center in the country, due to a nearly 20-year reputation of exceptional care.
-We are the only facility in the world to offer the Waismann Method®.
+The Waismann Method is the most recognized and respected rapid drug detox center in the country, due to a nearly 20-year reputation for exceptional care.

 Waismann Method® of Rapid Opiate Detox: